0xPARC/0xparc-intro-book/easy/src/intro.typ

   of course without revealing $M$ or anything about $M$.
 - ...
 Or really any arbitrarily complicated statement.

-//#todo[gubsheep's slide had a funny example with emoji, link it]

 This is an active area of research, and many different proof systems are known.
 These notes focus on one construction, called PLONK (@plonk).